Alfredo-del-Rayo/Website-Mercadito-Mexicano/README.md

 # Website-Mercadito-Mexicano
 This personal project developed by Alfredo del Rayo, represents Mercadito's Mexicano official shopping website.

-Powered by Express framework, enhanced by EJS templates and MySQL database as its foundation
+Powered by Express framework, enhanced by EJS templates and a MySQL database as its foundation

 ![image](README%20Images/main_page.png)